spring-attic/understanding/amqp/README.md

 ## AMQP and JMS terminology

 - JMS has queues and topics.
 A message sent on a JMS queue is consumed by no more than one client.
 A message sent on a JMS topic may be consumed by multiple consumers.
 AMQP only has queues.
-A message sent on an AMQP queue may reach one or more consumers.
+While AMQP queues are only consumed by a single receiver, AMQP producers don't publish directly to queues.
+A message is published to an exchange, which through its bindings may get sent to one queue or multiple queues, effectively emulating JMS queues and topics.
 - JMS and AMQP have an equivalent message header, providing the means to sort and route messages.
 - JMS and AMQP both have brokers responsible for receiving, routing, and ultimately dispensing messages to consumers.
-- AMQP has exchange, routes, and queues.
+- AMQP has exchanges, routes, and queues.
 Messages are first published to exchanges.
 Routes define on which queue(s) to pipe the message.
 Consumers subscribing to that queue then receive a copy of the message.
+If more than one consumer subscribes to the same queue, the messages are dispensed in a round-robin fashion.

 [amqp]: http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol
 [jms]: http://en.wikipedia.org/wiki/Java_Message_Service